Content Brief: recapping holiday marketing, Facebook Instant Articles, and more

-‘Twas the Season for Holiday Marketing
+‘Twas the season for holiday marketing

-‘Twas the season to be jolly about holiday marketing!
 The holiday season remains one of the biggest, craziest times of year for pretty much everyone; there are dozens upon dozens of holidays people celebrate all around the world.
 Which makes the job of marketing holidays sales to people who celebrate different holidays all the more challenging.

 Last year, brands churned out plenty of content and marketing campaigns to make a call to shoppers to spend their money on them.
-Some brands—including Coca-Cola and the U.K. department store John Lewis—are known for their holiday marketing.
+Some brands—including Coca-Cola and UK department store John Lewis—are known for their holiday marketing.
 Others rise to the occasion like the outdoor adventure brand REI, which campaigns for its customers to #OptOutside of the Black Friday sales and spend some time in nature.
 (It may seem counterintuitive, but it’s really just smart audience-centric marketing.)

-Brands Are Experimenting with Facebook Instant Articles
+Brands are experimenting with Facebook Instant Articles

 Facebook Instant Articles are a staple distribution feature among publishers, but now brands want in on the action.
 Digiday reported last month that cable network TBS used Instant Articles to promote its television show People of Earth by publishing fictional diary entries of the show’s characters.
 They are also notable because they look considerably different than how publishers have utilized Instant Articles.

 As Digiday notes, Facebook has made Instant Articles available to brands since May (which we covered here), but few brands are utilizing it because “most lack the infrastructure and expertise to publish on a regular basis.”
-Yet TBS’ experiment could open up the door for more entertainment brands—who do have the infrastructure and expertise to publish on the platform—to distribute “in-world” content on Facebook.
+Yet TBS’s experiment could open up the door for more entertainment brands—who do have the infrastructure and expertise to publish on the platform—to distribute “in-world” content on Facebook.
 Imagine seeing a diary entry from Star Wars in your Facebook feed or case files from The Avengers in another.

 - The best newsletters of 2016 by Brafton.
 A quick and dirty guide to three great B2B newsletters worth reading.